 The CEO must have vision and organizational strategy.
-Driven by the mandate of the Board, shareholders and other stakeholders, the CEO must show a clear understanding of Tenaris's business and industry to generate value, opportunities and trends in the market.
+Driven by the mandate of the Board, shareholders and other stakeholders, the CEO must show a clear understanding of Tenaris's business and industry to generate value, understand market trends,, seize opportunities and manage risks.
 The CEO must be an effective leader with a strong foundational character and sense of integrity, able to communicate clearly and consistently and prepared to embrace change effectively managing risk.